digital-asset/daml-dit-integration-exberry/README.md

 # Exberry DAML Integration

-This is a DAML integration implementing the [Exberry APIs](https://docs.exberry.io/).
-The integration is deployed configured and launched in [project:DABL](https://www.projectdabl.com).
-It will run as a DAML Party on your ledger that will send and receive order management messages as well as order book updates and executions.
-Inbound and Outbound order messages are translated to DAML contracts that can be incorporated to a custom DAML workflow.
+This is a Daml integration implementing the [Exberry APIs](https://docs.exberry.io/).
+The integration is deployed configured and launched in [Daml Hub](https://hub.daml.com).
+It will run as a Daml Party on your ledger that will send and receive order management messages as well as order book updates and executions.
+Inbound and Outbound order messages are translated to DAML contracts that can be incorporated to a custom Daml workflow.

 ## To configure

 The integration requires a set of credentials and URLs for connecting and authenticating to Exberry.

 - Username: your user name for the Management API